-Manage User Authorizations With Ease
+Manage User Provisioning and Authorizations With Ease

-Authorization experts can enjoy a simple yet intense analytics tool that can help them investigate and improve the current authorization situation.
+Internal controls experts can enjoy a simple yet intense analytics tool that can help them investigate and improve the current authorization situation.
 Many experts have proclaimed it the easiest and best analytical tool to deeply investigate authorizations and get insights that they couldn’t have gained elsewhere.

 Utilizing Usage Data to Reduce Redundant Authorizations